AginSquash/open2fa/README.md

 Telegram: http://t.me/aginsquash

 ## Notes
-This product includes software developed by the "Marcin Krzyzanowski" (http://krzyzanowskim.com/) Also i want to thank all the libraries developers and of course the wonderful SwiftUI community.
+This product includes software developed by the "Marcin Krzyzanowski" (http://krzyzanowskim.com/). <br>
+I'd also like to thank all the library developers and of course the wonderful SwiftUI community.

 ## License